Zerotistic/echochamber.blog/_posts/2025-04-29-playground-to-doomscroll.md

 3. News once, at lunch.
 World chaos still reaches me, but not before coffee or after sunset.
 4. Weekend desktop rule.
 Laptop stays on the desk; if I'm outside that radius, internet is over until I return.

 None of this is revolutionary.
-What shocks me is how dramatic the psychological difference feels—like opening windows in a room I forgot was stuffy.
+What shocks me is how dramatic the psychological difference feels: like opening windows in a room I forgot was stuffy.

 I'm not cured; the phone still steals hours.
 But a few reclaimed pockets of silence have multiplied quickly: lingering in conversation because there's no buzzing in my sleeve; finishing an essay draft in one sitting; remembering to call my grandmother before doomscrolling reminds me life is fragile.

-Technology isn't evil, just ravenous—an attention predator without moral compass.
+Technology isn't evil, just ravenous: an attention predator without moral compass.
 If I don't build fences, it grazes until the field is dust.
 The goal isn't to kill the beast, only to leash it outside while I cook, read, think, grow.
 Those are the moments that feel like adult life trying to erupt through asphalt.

 Maybe fun returns in the gaps: uncurated playlists shared face-to-face, board games lasting longer than a Snapchat, walking home in the wrong direction just to prove the map app isn't my conscience.
-Maybe adulthood is nothing more than choosing how many of those gaps to enlarge—tenderly, stubbornly—until they're wide enough to house experiences that don't beg for analytics.
+Maybe adulthood is nothing more than choosing how many of those gaps to enlarge, tenderly and stubbornly, until they're wide enough to house experiences that don't beg for analytics.

 I'm writing this on a computer, of course.
 I'll post it online.
 You'll read it on glass.
 Tools can't be dis-invented.
 But if a single reader pockets their phone for one hour and remembers the texture of unfiltered time, that's proof the party isn't fully over.
 It's just moved outside, where the music is softer and you can hear yourself think.